olin-electric-motorsports/OEM_Preferred_Parts/README.md

     * Orientation e.g. `Horizontal`, `Vertical`

     * Any modification to the original footprint, indicated by appending the reason

-    * You can find some of the standard footprints already made [here](https://github.com/KiCad/kicad-footprints).

         * `_HandSoldering`

         * `_ThermalVias`